 The opening photo here is a past year at the Charles River Esplanade in Boston.

-And here is what they look like today, about 15 north of Boston.
+And here is what they look like today, about 15 miles north of Boston.

 What I want: To create awe-inspiring photo, preferably unlike the images other people have created of the same subject.